Abhishek08/Docker/DockerSwarm.md

 # Docker Swarm

-Docker swarm is a container orchestration tool, meaning that it allows the user to manage multiple containers deployed across multiple host machines.
+Docker swarm is a container orchestration tool build and manage by Docker.

+It's a native clustering tool provided by Docker which provides high-availability and high-performance for your application by distributing it to all nodes inside the swarm cluster.

+A Docker engine participating in a swarm is called a node.

 Swarm uses the SwarmKit library for orchestration.

 This toolkit uses Raft consensus algorithm to coordinate and decision making of a distributed system.
 SwarmKit is responsible for Orchestration, Scheduling and Cluster Management.

-A Docker engine participating in a swarm is called a node.

 A node can either be a manager node or a worker node.